My history in the installation, assembly & repair industry for ready to assemble products all started by accident.

 That company eventually failed along with two more of the NAC’s I had worked for as a managing employee.

-I took my training position very serious and bought a video camera to record training sessions so aspiring technicians I recruited from around the country could get up to par quickly.
+I took my training position very serious, but instead of traveling all over the country to train, the company bought me a video camera to record training sessions so aspiring technicians I recruited from around the country could get up to par quickly.
+Those videos were uploaded to a YouTube channel that is still active today.
+Click here to see that channel.

 Today, I have experience on both sides of the proverbial fence as a corporate manager and a lifelong technician.
 You see, I always have been and always will be a technician first.